Frances Howard, Countess of Kildare: Later life

 After her husband's death, Kildare was a 'countess assistant' at the funeral of Anne of Denmark in 1619, a sign of rehabilitation.

 Her daughter, Bridget, married Rory O'Donnell, 1st Earl of Tyrconnell, and secondly Nicholas Barnewall, 1st Viscount Barnewall.
-Her daughter Elizabeth Fitzgerald married Luke Plunket, 1st Earl of Fingall.
+Her other daughter, Elizabeth, married Luke Plunket, 1st Earl of Fingall.
 Lady Kildare lived at Cobham Hall and Deptford.
 She borrowed another house at Deptford belonging to the East India Company to entertain the poor of the neighbourhood at Christmas in 1623, and had done the company 'some favours'.

 On 9 September 1627 she visited Sir John Coke, the Master of Requests, to ask a favour.
 The Earl of Dorset wrote to Coke recommending her and suggesting good manners were required, "She is a lady out of date, and therefore I may more confidently intercede in her behalf, bur she has strains in her of the ancient nobility, and is one who will deserve all courtesy".

 She died in 1627.
 According to her will Anne Arundell of Wardour Castle was a particular friend.